-When DOC is the requesting agency, the project officer must provide the servicing agency with information on project objectives, deliverables and milestones.
+When the Department of Commerce is the requesting agency, the project officer must provide the servicing agency with information on project objectives, deliverables and milestones.
 In addition, the project officer must work with the servicing agency to develop pre-award requirements such as market research, acceptance criteria and independent government cost estimates; and ensure sufficient time has been built into the acquisition schedule to maximize competition and support quality proposals.

-When DOC is the servicing agency, the contracting officer must conduct market research; establish a formal acquisition plan, if required; select an appropriate contract type; advise the requesting agency of risks associated with strategy and contract type; and obtain concurrence on acquisition strategy activities from requesting agency.
+When the Department of Commerce is the servicing agency, the contracting officer must conduct market research; establish a formal acquisition plan, if required; select an appropriate contract type; advise the requesting agency of risks associated with strategy and contract type; and obtain concurrence on acquisition strategy activities from requesting agency.